kvasdopil/food/README.md

 #### Recipe Creation

-- **US-36**: As a logged-in user, I want to see an "Add Recipe" button on the feed page so I can create new recipes. ✅ **Implemented**: Add Recipe button appears to the left of the avatar for logged-in users, opens a modal with placeholder content (fullscreen on mobile, centered window on desktop).
+- **US-36**: As a logged-in user, I want to see an "Add Recipe" button on the feed page so I can create new recipes. ✅ **Implemented**: Add Recipe button appears to the left of the avatar for logged-in users, opens a modal (fullscreen on mobile, centered window on desktop) that allows generating recipes from natural language input.
+The flow: user enters meal description → AI generates recipe with name, tags, description, ingredients, and instructions → preview image is automatically generated → user can add recipe to database and navigate to the new recipe page.

 #### Responsive Design